Summer Skin Care

 4. Hair Care

-- Wear your long hair in a bun and try to keep your head above water.
+• Wear your long hair in a bun and try to keep your head above water.

-- Rinse your hair before swimming or apply a leave-in hair cream or serum (this closes the hair cuticles) to prevent chlorinated water and/or seawater from penetrating into your hair.
+• Rinse your hair before swimming or apply a leave-in hair oil or serum (this closes the cuticles) so that chlorinated water and/or seawater is less likely to penetrate your hair.
 Always rinse sand and seawater well and wash your hair twice with a mild shampoo.
-Then always use a caring hair mask or conditioner to protect your hair, make it easier to comb and prevent static hair.
-Take care of your hair from the inside out by eating a healthy diet and drinking plenty of water.
+Then, always use a conditioning hair mask or conditioner to protect your hair, make it more combable and prevent static.